harrisonjansma/Portfolio/README.md

 <p> In this project I used unsupervised learning to cluster forum discussions.
 Specifically, I performed LDA clustering on Wikipedia forum comments to see if I could isolate clusters of toxic comments.(insults, slurs,...)</p>
 <p>
-I was largely succesful in isolating toxic comments into one group.
+I was succesful in isolating toxic comments into one group.
 Furthermore, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into 9 distinct categories.
 These 9 categories could be further grouped as either relevant discussion, side conversations, or outright toxic comments.  </p>
 June 13, 2018

 <hr>